-3.1 Education SEPP and Part 5 of the Environmental Planning and Assessment Act 1979.
+3.1 SEPP (Transport and Infrastructure) and Part 5 of the Environmental Planning and Assessment Act 1979.

-State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 (the Education SEPP) gazetted in September 2017 has provisions that are stated as making it easier for child-care providers, schools, TAFEs and universities to build new facilities and improve existing ones by streamlining approval processes to save time and money and deliver greater consistency across NSW.
+Part 3 of State Environmental Planning Policy (Transport and Infrastructure) 2021 gazetted in February 2022 has the previous provisions of the Educational Establishment and Child Care Facilities SEPP that are stated as making it easier for child-care providers, schools, TAFEs and universities to build new facilities and improve existing ones by streamlining approval processes to save time and money and deliver greater consistency across NSW.